Rosenshine's principles of instruction: a classroom guide on the theory and practice for teachers and educational leaders.

 The 10 Key Rosenshine Principles

 From the above procedures, Rosenshine developed 10 key principles, which he claimed to support any effective approach to instruction in the class.
-Following are the Rosenshine's Principles Of Instruction:
+The following are the Rosenshine's Principles Of Instruction:

 - Daily Review